migmartinez/364final/README.md

  X	At least one many:many relationship that works properly built between 2 models.

- Successfully save data to each table.
+ X	Successfully save data to each table.

  X	Successfully query data from each of your models (so query at least one column, or all data, from every database table you have a model for) and use it to effect in the application (e.g. won't count if you make a query that has no effect on what you see, what is saved, or anything that happens in the app).